atraxsrc/queries/README.md

 # queries

-CS advance search
+###CS advance search

-The detected instance of AdobeARM.exe on the user's device is considered benign and part of normal operation (ARM, Adobe Reader and Acrobat Manager; is part of the Adobe Acrobat Update Service).
-The executable is verified to be legitimately signed by Adobe System Incorporated.
-Both AcroServicesUpdater2_x86.exe and RdrServicesUpdater2_x86.exe execute from AdobeARM.exe
-There is no indication of malicious activity associated with this file on the user's device, however as of 06/03/2024, 8 vendors in virus total find RdrServicesUpdater2_x86.exe suspicious.
-No action required.
-Continue to monitor for any unsual activities.
+The instance of AdobeARM.exe detected on the user's device is considered benign and is a part of normal operation, as it is associated with the Adobe Acrobat Update Service (Adobe Reader and Acrobat Manager, or ARM).
+The executable is confirmed to be legitimately signed by Adobe Systems Incorporated.
+Both AcroServicesUpdater2_x86.exe and RdrServicesUpdater2_x86.exe are executed by AdobeARM.exe.
+As of 06/03/2024, there is no evidence of malicious activity linked to this file on the user's device.
+However, it is worth noting that 8 vendors on VirusTotal have flagged RdrServicesUpdater2_x86.exe as suspicious.
+No immediate action is required, but continued monitoring for any unusual activities is recommended.